top of page

 E: So - has Milord now exiled himself - again?
 Does he still rest in these environs?
 Has he mined his talent out - and proceeds in no great phantasy of finding a new vein?

-S: I've no notion of his creative endeavours Excellency - however, from the careful and diligent investigations I especially started, as mentioned already, not losing sight either of all that can have related to the neighbouring province of the state, it has come to my knowledge that a muffled voice is spreading in a serpentine fashion - and it is NOT Milord Inglese - that Englishman is no friend to liberty
+S: I've no notion of his creative endeavours Excellency - however, from the careful and diligent investigations I especially started, as mentioned already, not losing sight either of all that can have related to the neighbouring province of the state, it has come to my knowledge that a muffled voice is spreading in a serpentine fashion - and it is not Milord Inglese - that Englishman is no friend to liberty

 E: You’re certainly the man for the job - (on waking, shakes head) - put it in writing - if you can find enough ink